Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Conclusions

 \section{Conclusions}

-In this paper, we presented the modelling of the chromatic activity windows of FRB~20121102A and FRB~20180916B.
-The chromatic behaviour is performed using a combination of a Von Mises distribution to model phase and a power-law relation to model frequency, as shown in \Cref{sec:model}.
-To construct the models we used publicly available data of the sources, listed on \Cref{sec:data_compi}, dividing these data by frequency bands.
-The detections, \cref{fig:active_window_R1,fig:active_window_R3}, cover a range of \SIrange{.1}{8}{\giga\hertz}.
+We presented the modelling of the chromatic activity windows of two periodically repeating FRBs, FRB~20121102A and FRB~20180916B.
+The chromaticity was modelled using a combination of a Von Mises distribution to model the phase and a power-law relation to model the frequency dependence, as described in Sect. \ref{sec:model}.
+To construct the models, we used publicly available data of the sources as listed in Sect. \ref{sec:data_compi}, and we divided these data by frequency bands.
+The detections in \cref{fig:CDF_active_window_R1,fig:CDF_active_window_R3} cover a range of \SIrange{.1}{8}{\giga\hertz}.

-Both FRBs display a shift in peak activity to earlier phases at higher frequencies, though their steepens differ, with FRB~20180916B displaying a stronger dependency on frequency than FRB~20121102A as shown in \cref{fig:comparison}.
-In both cases, the width of active window does not show a significant dependency on frequency (i.e., no strong FWHM frequency dependence), however for FRB~20121102A the widening happens at higher frequencies, in contrast to FRB~20180916B which depicts a slight broadening at lower frequencies.
-For FRB~20180916B the chromatic behaviour is in agreement with the one presented by \cite{bethapudi2023high}.
-For FRB~20121102A this is a newly discovered behaviour.
+The two FRBs display a shift in peak activity to earlier phases at higher frequencies, although their steepness differs, with FRB~20121102A displaying a slightly steeper dependence on frequency than FRB~20180916B, as shown in Fig. \ref{fig:comparison_CDF}.
+For FRB~20121102A, however, the widening in the activity window occurs at higher frequencies than for FRB~20180916B, which displays a broadening at lower frequencies.
+For FRB~20180916B, the chromatic behaviour agrees with the behaviour presented by \cite{bethapudi2023high}.
+For FRB~20121102A, this is a newly reported feature.

+The difference between these two periodic FRBs is also reflected in the isotropic energy distributions of their bursts.
+For FRB~20180916B, the median burst energy has been reported to peak near the centre of the activity window, where we found evidence for more energetic bursts from FRB~20121102A at the beginning of the activity window.
+An in-depth modelling of the observational biases and a more homogeneous sampling of the active window is required to robustly confirm these trends.